bosd/odoo-data-flow/docs/guides/performance_tuning.md

 )
 ```

 This will generate a `load.sh` script with the `--ignore=parent_id/id` flag.
 The import client will then skip this column, avoiding the cascading updates entirely.
-Odoo's internal logic will still correctly establish the relationship based on the other direction of the field, but far more efficiently.

-**Recommendation**: For performance, **always** consider using `--ignore` for related fields that have an inverse relation (like `parent_id` and `child_ids`).
-Only import the "forward" direction of the relationship where necessary, letting Odoo manage the inverse.